ayaskovets/consensus/README.md

-## This is a simple implementation of the Raft distributed consensus algorithm in Go
+## This is a simple implementation of the Raft distributed consensus algorithm in Go.
+Module structure allows to add and test diffrent consensus algorithms

 ## Project structure
 ```pkg/net```